adamus1red/terrorist-substitutions/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This is licensed under the MIT License, see [LICENSE.md](LICENSE.md) for details.
 Basically you can do anything with it, as long as you use the same license and credit the original author.

 ## Acknowledgments